Gluten-Free Cherry Blueberry Pie Recipe

-I wish there were a story behind this pie.
+I wish there were a story behind this Gluten Free Cherry Blueberry Pie.
 Maybe I made it celebrate 4th of July.
 Or I wanted to impress dinner guests.
 But no. I woke up Sunday morning and thought, Pie sounds good right now.

 And this pie was really good.
 I’ve experimented with almond crusts and this is the best one.
 It’s so simple and comes out like a delicious buttery cookie.
 It’s a variation of the pie I used to make and sell at the Mar Vista Farmers’ Market.
 Like that one, you can’t tell that it’s gluten-free.
 This pie has fresh berries, but frozen fruit also works well.